parkermac/LO/README.md

 ```
 bash [installer.sh]
 ```
 and answer yes to everything, especially "initialization".
-For one of my linux installations I chose to put it in /data1/parker/miniconda3, or on my Mac I put it in /Applications/miniconda3.
+For one of my linux installations I chose to put it in /data1/parker/miniconda3, or on my mac I put it in /Applications/miniconda3.
 It doesn't matter what folder you put it in.
 The initialization adds some lines to your ~/.bashrc or ~/.bash_profile (mac).
 After you "source" this you should have (base) appended to your bash prompt, and this tells you that you are in the (base) conda environment so you can run python - but not much else, yet.

 Then for good measure do:
 ```
 conda update conda
 ```

 You will also need git, which you may or may not have.
-You can install it easily by doing:
+To find out if you have it, type `which git` in the terminal and see if it finds anything.
+If you need to get it you can install it easily by doing:
 ```
 conda install -c anaconda git
 ```

 #### (2) Get the LO code

+The main pile of programs that you will use are in a GitHub repo called LO, maintained by MacCready.
+You will clone this to all the machines you are working on, and should not have to make any changes to it, except for updating occasionally.

-On your machine, go to wherever you want the LO repo to end up, and do:
+On your machine, first go to wherever you want the LO repo to end up.
+On my mac I go to Documents.
+On one of our linux machines you might put it in /data1/[username] which is the working directory we made for you.
+On the linux mashines don't put it in your home (~) folder because there is not much disk space there.
+When you are at whatever place you have decided on do:
 ```
 git clone https://github.com/parkermac/LO.git
 ```